jameszhangcn/vppEventNotify/README.md

 	        `-- testgovpp_test.c

-* folder govpp is for the go client code, it regist an event to VPP.
+* folder govpp is for the go client code, it regist an event to VPP. testgovpp.api.json is generated when building VPP.
+And it is used to generate the header file for govpp.

+    ```./bin/binapi-generator --output-dir=./binapi```

 * folder resources is for the diagrams.
 * vpp2005 is the code changes in VPP, and **testgovpp** is the added plugin.